reowst/sdk/FAQ.md

 ## How do I get access to the Network Next portal

-Please contact us at sales@networknext.com and we'll onboard you for a free trial.
+Please contact us at sales@networknext.com

 ## What games use Network Next?